-The purpose of this guide is to help the Boston College community explore and understand new models of scholarly publishing.
-The guide provides information on the benefits of open access and the ways Boston College participates.
+The purpose of this guide is to help the Boston College community explore and understand new models of scholarly publishing and the benefits of open access for authors and readers.

 "Open-access (OA) literature is digital, online, free of charge, and free of most copyright and licensing restrictions.

 What makes it possible is the internet and the consent of the author or copyright-holder."

 From Peter Suber's Very brief introduction to Open Access.

 This guide has been created by Boston College Libraries and is licensed for use under a Creative Commons Attribution License.
 Much credit for this guide goes to John O'Connor, a prior Scholarly Communications Librarian at Boston College, as well as other colleagues at the school.